xen-42/outer-wilds-localization-utility/README.md

     ```
     This assumes that the XML file with original text and your translations is in the `assets/Translation.xml` file.
 6. Optionally, add a font or a fixer function with `api.AddLanguageFont` or `api.AddLanguageFixer` underneath the `api.RegisterLanguage` line.
 Adding a font is optional.
 A "fixer" function will take in a string and output a string where the characters have been correctly reformatted.
 This is necessary for certain languages, e.g. right-to-left languages like Arabic or Farsi.

+## Other info

+This repo contains the base game English translation file (Translation.xml) which can be used as a template for any translation mod.
+Just translate the <value> entries of the XML and leave the original English <key> entries alone.

+When adding a font, you must first package it into a Unity asset bundle.
+Use Unity 2019.4.27f1 for this (Unity Hub has options for downloading legacy versions of Unity) as this is the version Outer Wilds was released in.